 Features on Demand (FODs) are Windows feature packages that can be added at any time.
 Common features include language resources like handwriting recognition or other features like the .NET Framework (.NetFx3).
-When a Windows 10 PC needs a new feature, it can request the feature package from Windows Update.
+When Windows 10 or Windows Server needs a new feature, it can request the feature package from Windows Update.

 You can also preinstall FODs so they're ready if a user needs them.
 FODs are distributed as .cab files on the Feature on Demand ISO and you can use DISM to add a FOD to a Windows image.
 If you're using the FOD ISO to preinstall FODs, make sure you're using the FOD ISO that matches your Windows image version.

 Add language packs, FODs, and apps, in that order, prior to installing an update.
 If you add an update prior to adding language packs, FODs, and apps you'll have to reinstall the update.